 Picking Your Perfect Wedding Date

-When considering your wedding day, it's more difficult than you'd think to pick the one perfect day out of the 365 days you have to choose from.
+When considering what day you'd like to be your wedding day, it's more difficult than you'd think to pick the one perfect day out of the 365 days you have to choose from.
 Do you pick a holiday?
 What about the day you met?
 What about your friends' and families' schedules?

-All of these questions are very important to consider, and we'll talk about each and every one.
+All of the above questions are very important to consider, and I'll sure you'll have plenty more.
+I'll make sure to address each and every one.
 For the time being, let's start with the two of you.
 This is going to take some more communication of the part of both of you!

 One Special Day